momom88/InventoryApp-Stage1/README.md

 # InventoryApp-Stage1
-This is the seven project of the Google developer challenge scholarship.
+This is the eight project of the Google developer challenge scholarship.
 The task given was to create a Inventory app stage .

 This project is about combining various ideas and skills we’ve been practicing throughout the course.
 They include: